Please note: At your instructor's discretion,

 -

-You can't have extra lines in the command.
+You can't have extra, blank lines in a command.

 -

-above instead of using the VALUE LABELS command.
+from above instead of using the correct VALUE LABELS

 -